Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 #11 }
 ```

-The borrow checker will complain at line 10 that `a`, `b` don't live long enough.
-This is obvious since `a`,`b` are in a inner scope, which ends at line 8.
+The borrow checker will complain at line 10 that `a` and `b` don't live long enough.
+This is obvious, since `a` and `b` are in the inner scope which ends at line 8.
 However, references to `a` and `b` are still inside `queue` till line 10.
-This will cause invalid read to deallocated stack space, which the borrow check will prevent during compile time.
+This will cause an invalid read to deallocated stack space, which the borrow check will prevent during compile time.

-Therefore, an important insight into `Vecdeque` holding references is that *the lifetime of `VecDeque` is bounded by the shortest lifetime among all references it stores*.
-This can be explained by lifetime [elision rule](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html#lifetime-elision) on method definition.
+Therefore, an important insight into a `Vecdeque` holding references is that *the lifetime of `VecDeque` is bounded by the shortest lifetime among all references it stores*.
+This can be explained by the  [lifetime elision rule](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html#lifetime-elision) on method definition.

 ![](/Users/alaric66/Desktop/research/RustViz/Rust-blogs/2023-06-04-12-46-13-image.png)

-Since `a` and `b` only live from ln4/ln5 to ln8, lifetime of `queue` is at most till ln8.
-So if we remove the stuff after ln9, the borrow check will let us pass.
+Since `a` and `b` only live from lines 4/5 to line 8, the lifetime of `queue` lasts at most until line 8.
+So if we remove the stuff after line 9, the borrow check will let us pass.

 ### Process DB Requests

 We're so close to our goal!
-Let's design how our database handles user request.
-It's usual that there will be multiple threads inside a DB that serve requests concurrently and each thread grab some resources from a pool.
-We simplify each thread into a function that takes a queue of `Request` and the number of resources it possess `max_process_unit`, meaning the maximum number of CRUD operations it can perform:
+Let's design how our database handles user requests.
+It's typical that there will be multiple threads inside a database that serve requests concurrently, and each thread grabs some resources from a pool.
+We simplify each thread into a function that takes a queue of `Request`, and the number of resources it possesses, `max_process_unit`, meaning the maximum number of CRUD operations it can perform:

 ```rust
 /// process requests passed from a mutable deque, return the front request if it hasn't been fully served